Fotoeins Fotografie

 • 3-L Peak Design Field Pouch in charcoal grey, containing:

-pouch’s carrying strap
+carrying strap for the pouch

 small freezer bag with “Europlugs” (type-C) adaptor plugs for western Europe